 Now I do believe it’s important to take responsibility and be personally accountable for our actions.
 But, the majority of times I apologised was for things completely out of my control.
 I was doing it for the other person to try and avoid confrontation and didn’t think about how my ‘sorry’ was impacting on me.

-Why do women apologise so much?
+do women apologise more than men?

 It was only when someone pointed out how often I said sorry that I became more conscious of my behaviour.
 It also made me more aware of other people’s.